Symbrenthia lilaea: Distribution

-Life history
+Life cycle

 Larva

-Body cylindrical.
-Head black, flattened in front, vortex broad and sharply depressed in the middle, minutely hairy, cheeks slightly tuberculous; third to the last segment armed with a dorsal and four lateral rows of black, rigid, branched spines on each side; segments fuliginous black, second segment with a slender pale ochreous dorsal line, third to last segment with two sublateral rows of small pale ochreous spots.
+The body is cylindrical.
+The head is black, flattened in front, vortex broad and sharply depressed in the middle.
+It is minutely hairy, with slightly tuberculous cheeks.
+The third to the last segment is armed with a dorsal and four lateral rows of black, rigid, branched spines on each side; the segments are fuliginous black, the second segment has a slender pale ochreous dorsal line, while the third to last segment hs two sublateral rows of small, pale, ochreous spots.

 Pupa

-Pale purpurescent ochreous; thorax and abdomen laterally protuberant in front; with a thoracic and anterior-dorsal pointed prominence; abdominal segment with a row of dorsal and lateral small points; head-piece projecting and widely cleft.
+The pups is pale, purpurescent, and ochreous.
+The thorax and abdomen are laterally protuberant in front, with a thoracic and anterior-dorsal pointed prominence.
+The abdominal segment has a row of dorsal and lateral small points.
+The head-piece projects and is widely cleft.
 (Moore.)